Romania is a country with an immense cultural legacy, this nation foundation being a melting pot of civilizations and customs.

 George Enescu’s connection with Romanian Athenaeum concert hall

-George Enescu – the greatest Romanian composer – financially supported the installation of the concert pipe organ you can admire now.
+George Enescu – Romania’s greatest composer – financially supported the installation of concert pipe organ you can admire now.

-Disposed in the style of ancient Greco-Roman amphitheatres, each of the almost 1,000 seats offers perfect visibility.
+Disposed in the style of ancient Greek-Roman amphitheaters, each of the almost 1,000 seats offers perfect visibility.

 And their number remained unchanged since inauguration.